The Design

 - Reconnect the face screen

-- Finalise and 3D print the enclosure (SketchUp first)
+- Finalise and 3D print the enclosure

-- Connect the arcade buttons
+- Connect the arcade buttons, one is done.
+Need enclosure first.

-- Upgrade the face UI
+- Upgrade the face UI – in progress

 After that, I’ll decide whether to release files or take it further.